Detailed Workflow¶

 Threat Report¶

 The threat report compiles the modeling results in a structured and readable PDF document, as partially shown in figure 1.
-It includes a visualization of the data-flow diagram, an overview of the identified threats, and a detailed breakdown of each detected threat with:
+It includes a visualization of the data-flow diagram, an overview of the identified threats, and a detailed breakdown of each detected threat sorted by rules with:

 Severity